-The district affirms the right of parents, upon request, to inspect a survey created by a third party before the survey is administered or distributed by the district to a student, any instructional material used by the district as part of the educational curriculum for the student or any instrument used in the collection of personal information from students for the purpose of marketing or for selling that information to otherwise providing that information to others for that purpose.
+In accordance with the No Child Left Behind Act of 2001, the district affirms the right of parents, upon request, to inspect a survey created by a third party before the survey is administered or distributed by the district to a student, any instructional material used by the district as part of the educational curriculum for the student or any instrument used in the collection of personal information from students for the purpose of marketing or for selling that information to otherwise providing that information to others for that purpose.
 The district will ensure that activities requiring parental notification are provided.